 The outlet end cap has NPT thread ports to accommodate one or two 0.5 cm OD lamps.
-For the results discussed here, one 5.1 cm L × 0.5 cm OD ozone-free (254 nm only) low-pressure mercury lamp (BHK.
-Inc; PN 80-1057-01) was inserted into the cap.
+For the results discussed here, one $5.1 \text{ cm length} \times 0.5 \text{ cm OD}$ ozone-free (254 nm only) lowpressure mercury lamp (BHK Inc; PN 80-1057-01) was inserted into the cap.
 Though the lamp is not isolated from the flow, its position in the side purge flow annulus prevents any contact between it and the sampled flow.
 The handle of the UV lamp is secured and sealed with a Swagelok male connector fitting.
-155 Use of a relatively small and low power lamp at one end of the reactor is perhaps the most significant design difference between the PFA OFR and others.
+Use of a relatively small and low power lamp at one end of the reactor is perhaps the most significant design difference between the PFA OFR and others.
 One objective of the approach was to promote thermal stratification caused by the hot lamp at the top of the reactor in order to minimize convective mixing.
 An obvious complication is that UV intensity, and therefore OH production, is expected to decay with distance through the long reactor tube.
-To mitigate that decay, materials were selected that are highly UV reflective, such that emitted photons penetrate far down the reactor tube as they are repeatedly reflected by aluminized Mylar (Vivosun).
-Though the combination of materials results in sufficiently high reflectance for the 254 nm emission peak of a mercury lamp.
-Silva et al. (2010) showed that the reflectance of ePTFE at 175 nm is significantly lower, with the difference thought to be due to absorption by $O_2$ trapped in pores.
-Reflectance at the 185 nm emission peak of a
+To mitigate that decay, materials were selected that are highly UV reflective, such that emitted photons penetrate far down the reactor tube as they are repeatedly reflected by the walls.
+The PFA tube is non-absorbing at 254 nm but is not opaque and would allow UV to leak out.
+Thus, the tube is wrapped with an inner layer of a highly reflective 0.32 cm thick expanded PTFE gasket (ePTFE; Inertech) and an outer layer of aluminized Mylar (Vivosun), though the combination of materials results in sufficiently high reflectance for the 254 nm emission peak of a mercury lamp.
+Silva et al. (2010) showed that the reflectance of ePTFE at 175 nm is significantly lower, with the difference thought to be due to absorption by O2 trapped in pores.
+Reflectance at the 185 nm emission peak of a mercury lamp is expected to be slightly higher than that at 175 nm, but it is likely that a significant intensity gradient would still exist and so a 254 nm only lamp is used, and ozone is generated externally and introduced with the sample flow.
+The high reflectance of the ePTFE at 254 nm directs UV back into the reactor tube and results in increased intensity and uniformity.
+This illumination approach reduces power consumption and heat generation, thereby simplifying temperature control and long-term deployment for use in the field.